gautambhetanabhotla/shell/README.md

 ## Spec 1
 Prompt format: `username@system-name:directory recent-foreground-process:time $`

+## Spec 2
+Only tabs and spaces are considered whitespace characters.

 ## Spec 3
 - When given multiple arguments to hop, it sequentially moves to those directories until an erroneous path is given.